School street

 • Blue Badge holders, carers and visitors to the doctors can all still use the street during restricted hours.
 All exemptions need to be applied for.
 A School Street actually makes it much easier for those who really need to drive and park.

-• School Streets are proven to reduce the overall amount of traffic on the roads.
-For those that still need to drive children to school, we expect parking to be dispersed over a wide area rather than concentrated outside the school gates.
+• School Streets are statistically proven to reduce the overall amount of cars on the road.
+By making it less convenient for people to drive to school they encourage more sustainable modes of transport such as walking and cycling.
+For those that still need to drive children to school, we expect traffic to be dispersed over a wide area rather than concentrated outside the school gates.
 We will work with schools to communicate with those parents to park safely without obstructing residents on neighbouring streets.
-Statistics prove that School Streets actively reduce driving and increase greener ways of travelling to school.

 • The objective of the School Street is to make the school run safer, healthier and more enjoyable for the whole community, not to penalise parents.
 For those who need to rely on a car for children to travel to school, they can park slightly further away and walk the last part of the journey.